tjcim/ptscripts/README.md

 # Change Log

+* 10/15/2017 - Added documentation to some scripts and reformatted a couple of scripts to better allow for testing.
-10/12/2017 - Added parse_nessus_csv.py.
+* 10/12/2017 - Added parse_nessus_csv.py.
 Extracts and formats vulnerabilities from the nessus csv file.
-10/11/2017 - Updated web_commands.py it should work now.
+* 10/11/2017 - Updated web_commands.py it should work now.
 Switched multi_ike with pikebrute in print_commands.py

 # Getting your environment set up